Joint M.Sc. Science Communication: Programme Structure

 Full-time students may choose to spend one semester (February to June) at ANU and one semester (August to December) at NUS or read ANU modules via intensive mode at ANU Campus or via E-Learning mode.

 Part-time students will complete the entire programme at NUS.
-The ANU modules will be conducted in intensive mode at the ANU Campus or via E-Learning mode.
+Part-time students may read ANU modules via E-learning mode or attend week-long intensive modules at ANU campus.

 All students can work on their research project concurrently with their modules or during the subsequent year.